Calum09/Calum09/README.md

 - 👋 Hi, I’m Calum
 - 👀 I’m interested in Fullstack Development
-- 🌱 I’m currently working with: JavaScript, TypeScript, React, ReactNative, HTML, CSS, Python
+- 🌱 I’m currently working with: JavaScript, TypeScript, React, ReactNative, Redux, Git, HTML, CSS, Python
 - 💞️ I’m looking to collaborate on Web and Mobile Apps
 - 📫 How to reach me: Go to my personal website: WIP